Ernest Hemingway has always been and will be one of my favorite writers.

-Even though nearly a century has passed since Hemingway lived and wrote in the streets of Paris, his unique version of the city remains: stroll through the windy avenues of the Left Bank, visit the Jardin Luxembourg or sit down at one of his favorite cafés to make Hemingway’s Paris your own.
+Even though nearly a century has passed since Hemingway lived and wrote in Paris his unique version of the city remains: stroll through the windy avenues of the Left Bank, visit the Luxembourg Gardens or siting down at one of his favorite cafés makes you want to make Hemingway’s Paris your own.

-Ernest Hemingway and Hadley spent their first night in Paris together,here, in room 14—and Ernest returned to the hotel many times after.
-The hotel still stands, and still allows guests to stay in room 14
+Ernest Hemingway and Hadley spent their first night in Paris in the room 14th.
+Writer returned to this hotel many times.
+The hotel still stands, and still allows it’s guests to stay in the room 14 th.

-The hotel is perfectly suitated in Saint-Germain-des-Prés, a short walk from the cafés and bars Hemingway loved.
+This hotel is perfectly suitated in Saint-Germain-des-Prés area, just a short walk from the cafés and bars Hemingway loved.